 Residents who are diabetic or paraplegic with no sense of feeling in their feet are especially at risk of developing bedsores.
 These residents may not move their feet or legs for long periods of time and will develop sores on their heels.
 The nursing home staff should be aware of each resident’s physical limitations and take due care to prevent bedsores with personalized, individual attention.
 Anything less is neglect.

 Bedsores are signs of neglect in a nursing home because they’re preventable with proper treatment and basic standards of care.
 The development of a bedsore might be the responsibility of an attending staff member, the medical professional on call, or the facility itself.

 If the facility doesn’t maintain strict standards of health and sanitation, employees may not feel compelled to ensure the health of residents.
 Bedsores form the fastest when the skin is wet or dirty for a long period of time.
 Residents who are bedridden and dependent on adult diapers can develop bedsores easily if diapers and linens aren’t changed frequently.
 These bedsores can become infected and turn into a more serious health risk.

 When nursing home employees neglect their duty to care for a resident who is at risk of developing a bedsore, it’s a sign of medical negligence.
 Employees are responsible for the health and well-being of residents, and failing in their duties to maintain a level of care makes them responsible for damages.

 Seek Help for Your Nursing Home Neglect Lawsuit

-If you need a skilled nursing home neglect and abuse attorney in Kansas City, Fowler Pickert Eisenmenger, LLC has over 25 years of field experience and a passion for defending the rights of those who can’t defend themselves.
+If you need a skilled nursing home neglect and abuse attorney in Kansas City, Fowler Pickert Eisenmenger Norfleet has over 25 years of field experience and a passion for defending the rights of those who can’t defend themselves.
 Contact us today for a free consultation about your nursing home lawsuit.